matt77hias/Blog/_posts/2018-07-01-linear-gamma-and-sRGB-color-spaces.md

 ## Gamma color space

 The actual color of a pixel, outputted on a monitor, does not linearly depend on the applied voltage signal for that pixel.
 For CRT monitors, the actual color is approximately proportional to the applied voltage raised to the power of a so-called *gamma* value, which depends on the monitor.
-This gamma value typically lies between 2.2 and 2.5 for CRT monitors.
+This gamma value typically lies between 2.2 and 2.5 for CRT monitors. (*Hence, the ubiquitous appearances of the magical constant 2.2 in rendering applications.*)

 $$L_\mathrm{actual} \sim V^\gamma$$